The Bonniwell Music Machine (album): Background

+Release and reception

-Release and receptionThe Bonniwell Music Machine was released on February 10, 1968, and failed to reach the Billboard 200.
+The Bonniwell Music Machine was released on February 10, 1968, and failed to reach the Billboard 200.
 The album was preceded by two singles, "Double Yellow Line" and "The Eagle Never Hunts the Fly", released April 22, 1967 and June 17, 1967 respectively, but both releases were also commercially unsuccessful.
 A third incarnation of the band was assembled thereafter, and continued to release non-album material, but could never match their past success from the original lineup.
 Bonniwell disbanded the group, and released one solo album called Close, in 1969, before taking a lengthy hiatus from the music industry.
-Although The Bonniwell Music Machine was largely overlooked at the time of its release, and had since gone out of print by the early 1970s, its reputation has continued to grow over the years.
-A revival of interest in the band's music began in 1995, when all of the album's material, along with outtakes and other unreleased tracks, were compiled on the album, Beyond the Garage.
+Although The Bonniwell Music Machine was largely overlooked at the time of its release, and had gone out of print by the early 1970s, its reputation has continued to grow over the years.
+A revival of interest in the band's music began in 1995, when all of the album's material, along with outtakes and other unreleased tracks, were compiled on the album Beyond the Garage.
 In 2014, The Bonniwell Music Machine was rereleased on compact disc format on Big Beat Records.

-In his 1998 book Unknown Legends of Rock 'N' Roll, music historian Richie Unterberger describes The Bonniwell Music Machine as Bonniwell's most far-reaching and experimental writing and recording period, and goes on to say that some of its contents were "as hard-hitting as '60s pop-punk got".
+In his 1998 book Unknown Legends of Rock 'N' Roll, music historian Richie Unterberger describes The Bonniwell Music Machine as Bonniwell's most far-reaching and experimental writing and recording period, and says that some of its contents were "as hard-hitting as '60s pop-punk got".
 Unterberger also commented on the Allmusic website that the album saw "Bonniwell branching out from psych-punk into a poppier and more eclectic direction", while also noting that the results were not of the same standards as other tracks.
 Rock critic Gary Burns, writing for Popular Music and Society, commented on Bonniwell's music, saying, "His approach is entirely adult, and his songs are for adults.
 This may be why commercial success mostly eluded him.
 You hear that Vox/Farfisa organ sound and expect bubblegum.
 What you get instead is mature psychodrama".
 A review in the Chicago Tribune writes that, despite the album's lack of success during its initial release, "the bulk of the material remains fresh and brashly distinctive".